Country

 Participation in education

-The proportion of upper secondary students enrolled in vocational programmes is one of the smallest among OECD and partner countries with available data.
-(8.7 %, rank 42/44 , 2019) Download Indicator
+The percentage of students in public tertiary educational institutions is one of the highest among OECD and partner countries with available data.
+(100 %, rank 1/43 , 2021) Download Indicator

 Graduation